ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/how-to-1.md

 Initializing provider plugins...
 - Finding latest version of hashicorp/oci...
-- installing hashicorp/oci v5.3.0...
+- Installing hashicorp/oci v5.6.0...
-- installed hashicorp/oci v5.3.0 (signed by Hashicorp)
+- Installed hashicorp/oci v5.6.0 (signed by HashiCorp)

-Terraform has created a lock file .terraform.lock.hcl to record the provider selections it made above. include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run "terraform init" in the future.
+Terraform has created a lock file .terraform.lock.hcl to record the provider selections it made above.
+Include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run "terraform init" in the future.

 ╷
 │ Warning: Additional provider information from registry │
 │ The remote registry returned warnings for registry.terraform.io/hashicorp/oci:
 │ - For users on Terraform 0.13 or greater, this provider has moved to oracle/oci.
-Please update your source in │ required_providers.
+Please update your source in required_providers.
 ╵

 Terraform has been successfully initialized!